Navigating Immigration Law · · 19 min read

 Determine Eligibility for Asylum

-- race
+1. race

-- religion
+2. religion

-- nationality
+3. nationality

-- political opinion
+4. political opinion

-- membership in a particular social group
+5. membership in a particular social group

 File Your Asylum Application

-We also work on a contingency fee basis for personal injury cases, meaning you pay nothing unless we win.
+We also work on a contingency basis for personal injury cases, meaning you pay nothing unless we win.
 Plus, we offer flexible payment plans tailored to your financial situation.
 If you’re facing urgent legal issues, like ICE enforcement actions or criminal charges, don’t hesitate to reach out for help.
-Know your rights-your future matters to us.
+Know your rights—your future matters to us.
 Yo Peleo - We Fight.

 In 2026, refugee hearings typically last around 90 minutes, giving you ample time for a meaningful conversation about your situation.
 Recent statistics show that in 2024, 54,350 individuals were granted refuge, marking a notable increase from previous years.
 This highlights the importance of being well-prepared.

-- Practice your narrative to ensure clarity and confidence.
+• Practice your narrative to ensure clarity and confidence.

-- Organize your supporting documents systematically.
+• Organize your evidence systematically.

-- Anticipate potential questions and prepare thoughtful responses.
+• Anticipate potential questions and prepare thoughtful responses.

-- Seek guidance from experienced immigration attorneys who can provide tailored advice based on your unique situation.
+• Seek guidance from experienced immigration attorneys who can provide tailored advice based on your unique situation.

 By approaching the meeting with preparation and confidence, you can effectively express your need for protection and improve your chances of a favorable outcome.